 Drug Talk – students who are found to be in possession of marijuana, paraphernalia and or displaying signs of being under the influence of marijuana will go through Drug Talk with the campus resource officer.
 This program allows the officer to examine each individual offense and work with the student to determine what the best sanction (summons, community service, reaches papers, counseling etc.) would be.
 This allows the students an opportunity to stay out of the court system and to take ownership of their mistakes and take measures to help change their behavior.

-Party Patrol - is a program created to ensure that Colorado College students and the surrounding community share and maintain the high quality of life we enjoy here in Colorado Springs.
-With the number of noise complaints and liquor law violations increasing in the past few years, Party Patrol was created to take a more proactive approach in handling parties and enforcing nuisance violations that affect our quality of life.
+Party Contacts - is a program created to ensure that Colorado College students and the surrounding community share and maintain the high quality of life we enjoy here in Colorado Springs.
+With the number of noise complaints and liquor law violations increasing in the past few years, Party Contacts were created to take a more proactive approach in handling parties and enforcing nuisance violations that affect our quality of life.

 The officers spend time going over the roles of being a responsible host(s), make sure neighbors have been contacted and go over several liquor laws and nuisance violations that will cause the party to be shut down.
 The officer also talks about safety concerns for the party and help the host explore ideas and set ups that could help the party run smoother.
 Officers continue to monitor the party throughout the night to make sure all of the requirements are being met.
 If they continue to host a responsible party no action will be taken.
 If there are numerous violations that are not addressed by the host, the party will be shut down and the host could face school and or criminal sanctions.